 Instructions

-- For the Almond Satay Dressing: in a small blender, blend the almond butter, lime juice, ginger, tamari, maple syrup, and rice vinegar.
-Alternatively, mince the ginger, and whisk all the ingredients together in a small bowl.
+- Prepare the Almond Satay Dressing: In a small blender, blend the almond butter, lime juice, ginger, reduced-sodium tamari, maple syrup, rice vinegar, and ¼ cup (60 ml) water until smooth.
+Alternatively, mince the ginger and whisk all the ingredients (except the water) together in a small bowl.
+The dressing thickens quickly, so add a dash more water and whisk again before adding to your salad if needed.

-- In a large serving bowl, combine the quinoa, cabbage, edamame, mint, walnuts, spring onion, avocado, and the almond satay dressing.
+- Assemble the salad: In a large serving bowl, combine the quinoa, cabbage, edamame, fresh mint, walnuts, spring onion, avocado, and the almond satay dressing.
+Toss gently to combine, and serve right away.
 Enjoy!

 This is a winner!
 Made exactly as written except I didn’t add any avocado or walnuts (didn’t have any).